 Of course, that good girl stuff was about to step aside for a more adult version of Sheena Easton, and who would have imagined that Prince had something to do with that?
 The '80s superstar helped guide her 1984 release, A Private Heaven, not only into edgier, funk-oriented dance-pop territory but also toward a racier and more suggestive image for Easton herself.
 Lyrically, the song again shows a mildly defiant inclination toward feminism, although Easton played both sides of that issue whenever the occasion called for it.
 Whatever her intentions, Easton has always been a commanding presence in addition to a strikingly attractive one, and that's what makes her pouty posturing work so efficiently throughout this Madonna-esque rave-up.

 The touch of Prince may be all over this one, but that influence may not be as favorable as would be expected.
-Sure, this sexed-up track hit No. 1 on the Billboard pop charts in 1985, and it remains one of Easton's most well-known tunes, but it probably doesn't belong on the short list of her best, most inspired work.
+Sure, this sexed-up track reached the Top 10 on the Billboard pop charts in early 1985, and it remains one of Easton's most well-known tunes, but it probably doesn't belong on the short list of her best, most inspired work.
 It must receive mention on this slightly longer list because of what it communicates about the ability of pop music to focus on practically anything but the actual music.
 After all, this isn't even close to Prince's best songwriting, and the central suggestive metaphor in the title is actually less clever than much innuendo hatched in an average schoolyard.
 This one makes up for its deficiencies almost purely with titillation.